 Since finding these types of bait is difficult sometimes, instead of live bait, I will use imitation grubs in rivers but not in lakes.

 Berkley PowerBait Power Wigglers are a great grub/maggot imitation.

-If you can get your hands on 1 to 2 inch long crayfish they can work well all year long.
+If you can get your hands on one to two-inch-long live crayfish, they can work well all year long.

-If they are live leaches, let them wiggle, I use a small single size # 10 egg hook and I only hook them once in the mouth so that they stay alive longer and so they wiggle like crazy which attracts more trout.
+If they are live leeches, let them wiggle, I use a small size # 10 egg hook, and I only hook them once in the mouth so that they stay alive longer and so they wiggle like crazy, which attracts more trout.